-The NVIDIA Mosaic setup only supports output to an X Y matrix of screens with similar resolution.
-NVIDIA also recommends that all the screens in a Mosaic video wall should be the same model.
-There is a work around for this limitation.
+The Nvidia Mosaic setup only supports output to an X Y matrix of screens with similar resolution.
+Nvidia also recommends that all the screens in a Mosaic video wall should be the same model.
+From one GPU you can get 4 outputs.
+It is not recommended to add more GPUs to the computer.
+The recommended way of combining more screens, and/or different aspects and resolutions, is to use an external video wall display controller, like Datapath Fx4.